ranna-waleed/multimodal-RAG-Colpali/README.md

 | User Interface | Streamlit |
 | Language | Python 3.11 |

 > **Note on model choice:** The system uses ColIdefics3 from the ColPali family (ColSmol-256M variant, 256MB).
-We initially implemented ColQwen2.5 — the flagship ColPali model with 89.4% ViDoRe benchmark score — but switched to the lighter variant due to local hardware constraints (CPU-only, 16GB RAM).
+We initially implemented ColQwen2.5, the flagship ColPali model with 89.4% ViDoRe benchmark score, but switched to the lighter variant due to local hardware constraints (CPU-only, 16GB RAM).
 Both models share the same ColPali visual retrieval architecture.
 On a GPU machine, simply change `COLPALI_MODEL_NAME = "vidore/colqwen2.5-v0.2"` in `app/config.py` to use the full model.

 ---